Adventist Development and Relief Agency

+Adventist Development and Relief Agency (ADRA) is a faith-based, non-governmental organization that has made strides of holistic effort for the perseverance of human well-being.
+This organization is motivated by religious beliefs regarding humanity and distributes social service through volunteers.

+ADRA distributes relief to communities living in life-threatening poverty, war impacted zones and other critical living conditions.

 Mission

 The organization's mission statement is: "ADRA works with people in poverty and distress to create just and positive change through empowering partnerships and responsible actions."
 Its stated reason for existence is "to follow Christ's example by being a voice for, serving, and partnering with those in need", and the 1983 organizational documents include a biblical rationale for conducting humanitarian work.

 Purpose

 ADRA partners with communities, organizations, and governments in order to develop: